Cranberry Scientific Name

 Cranberry Nutrition For Pregnant Women

-Nutrient-rich Dried Cranberries Pregnant women should know that they do not have to sacrifice the sweetness to maintain proper health.
+Nutrient-rich Dried Cranberries: Pregnant women should know they do not have to sacrifice sweetness to maintain proper health.
 High in antioxidants, they are thought to be essential for protecting cells to support fetal development.
-These dried gems are rich in vitamin C which helps the immune system and increases iron absorption.
-Its content of potassium and fibre helps to keep blood pressure regulated and constipation at bay.
+These dried gems are rich in vitamin C, which helps the immune system and increases iron absorption.
+Its potassium and fibre content help keep blood pressure regulated and constipation at bay.

 And in addition to all of that goodness, dried cranberries carry proanthocyanidins, which help to prevent UTIs.
-UTI is a well known problem during pregnancy and if untreated can have dangerous consequences.
-Eating Dried Cranberries to lower UTI as part of a healthy urinary tract.
+UTI is a well-known problem during pregnancy, and if untreated, it can have dangerous consequences.
+Eating Dried Cranberries can help lower UTI as part of a healthy urinary tract.

-Another benefit for pregnant women is that cranberries dried have a great low GI value; this helps to keep blood sugar levels steady too.
-This is especially beneficial for women with GDM, or at high risk for GDM.
+Another benefit for pregnant women is that dried cranberries have a very low GI value; this helps to keep blood sugar levels steady too.
+This is especially beneficial for women with GDM or at high risk for GDM.
 Dried cranberries are a healthy way for pregnant women to curb cravings and regulate blood sugar levels.

 The Role Dried Cranberries Can Play in Digestive Wellness Throughout Pregnancy

-Apart from fighting constipation, the health benefits of dry cranberries are advantageous for pregnant ladies.
-They are an excellent resource of vitamin C, a necessary element to strengthen the immune system and maintain the beauty of the skin.
-Vitamin C helps the absorption of iron – an important nutrient to a pregnant woman in avoiding anemia.
+Apart from helping with constipation, the health benefits of dry cranberries are especially beneficial for pregnant women.
+They are an excellent source of vitamin C, a necessary nutrient for strengthening the immune system and maintaining skin health.
+Vitamin C helps iron absorption, an important nutrient for pregnant women to avoid anemia.

 Additionally, dried cranberries are high in antioxidants that can help reduce inflammation in the body, which can soothe joint and muscle pain, something that might come in handy if you’re a pregnant person with the potential for such woes.
 Including dried cranberries in a balanced diet could provide a wide range of health benefits for both the mother and the baby in the womb.